Esther Herlitz: Early life and education

-Born in Berlin, Germany in 1921, Herlitz migrated with her family to Mandatory Palestine in 1933.
+Born in Berlin, Germany in 1921, Herlitz emigrated with her family to Mandatory Palestine in 1933.
 Her father, historian George Herlitz, founded the Central Zionist Archives in Jerusalem.
 She attended high school in Jerusalem, first at the Gymnasia Rehavia, and later at the Hebrew University Secondary School.
 She also studied at a teachers seminary and the Foreign Service school.

 Military career

 Herlitz joined the Haganah as a recruiter at the Sarafand Training Camp.
 She then was promoted to a rank of an officer in the British Army, and later served in the Israel Defense Forces.

 In 1947, Herlitz became one of the 25 candidates who got accepted into the new school for diplomats established by the Jewish Agency.
 However, she postponed those studies due to the 1947–1949 Palestine war.
 During the conflict, she served with the Etzioni Jerusalem brigade, defending the capital from Egyptian attack.
 When the war came to an end in summer of 1948, Herlitz's mentor, Moshe Sharett, ordered her release so that she can work for him as Minister for Foreign Affairs.
 Despite negotiations, between Sharett, David Shaltiel and Mina Ben-Zvi, Herlitz was not officially discharged from the Israeli Defense Forces, but was allowed to serve as a minister regardless.
 During her time as a minister, she was involved in negotiating the Reparations Agreement between Israel and West Germany for which deed she was appointed head of the American desk, a country which she visited only in September 1949 as a United Nations delegate.
 During her time as a delegate, she officially met Eleanor Roosevelt, the First Lady of the President of the United States and formed a bond with her.